gasstin/holbertonschool-validation/module3_task2/README.md

 4. Use `make build ` to create the webpage.
 5. Use `make post` to create a new post. `post` use two variables: `PATH_TITLE, PATH_NAME` like information to the post.
 6. Use `make package` to create a zip file with the dist directory and awesome-api binary file.
+7. Use `make lint` to update README.md and DEPLOY.md to lint
-7. Use `make clean` to clean the dist directory.
+8. Use `make clean` to clean the dist directory.

 --